A fractal geometry immersed in a hierarchical magnetic flux distribution: Controlling the persistent current

 where $\mathcal{N}_{e}$ is the total number of electrons in the system.
 We define $\nu = \mathcal{N}_{e}/\mathcal{N}(\ell)$ as the ``filling factor" for a $\ell$-th generation SPG fractal system.
 Note that, we consider non-interacting spinless electron model.

 For our model, the magnetic flux $\Phi$ depends on the hierarchy parameter $\lambda$.
 So, we can study the magnetic response of the SPG fractal geometry in terms of the persistent current as a function of $\lambda$.
 We have systematically investigated the behavior of the persistent current in a 3rd generation SPG fractal network as a function of the hierarchy parameter $\lambda$ for different values of $\nu$.
 This is illustrated in Fig.~\ref{fig:persistent-current-gen3}(a)-(c).
 It is observed that, for different filling factors $\nu$, the persistent current in the system gets enhanced as one increases the value of $\lambda$.
 This opens up an interesting possibility by which one can flexibly control the persistent current in such multi-loop fractal geometries.
 Once again, this feature is also tested for a 4th generation SPG fractal structure (Fig.~\ref{fig:persistent-current-gen4}), and found to be true as an evidence of the generic self-similar property of a fractal structure.
+We remark that, in a real experimental setup, if one typically chooses the system size to be $\sim \mu$m, magnetic field $\sim 10$ Tesla, then the persistent current we get will be $\sim$ nano-Amp (nA).

+It is important to briefly mention the effect of the finite temperature on the persistent current for our fractal lattice system.
+At finite temperature ($T>0$), one can calculate the persistent current in the system using the following formula~\cite{bloch-PRB1970,wendler-PSSB1995}:

+where $F$ is the Helmholtz free energy, $k_{B}$ is the Boltzmann constant, and $T$ is the absolute temperature.
+It is found that, at finite temperature, the persistent current in the system decreases drastically as evident from Fig.~\ref{fig:persistent-current-gen3} and Fig.~\ref{fig:persistent-current-gen4}.
+This is because, as we go to the finite temperature, electrons can occupy the higher energy levels with different phases, which tend to cancel out the net current in the system.

+The variation of the persistent current with the magnetic flux for different fixed values of the hierarchy parameter $\lambda$ is shown in Fig.~\ref{fig:persistent-current-vs-flux}.
+From these plots, we can clearly identify that as the value of $\lambda$ increases, the magnitude of the persistent current in the system also increases.
+This result is consistent with the result shown in Fig.~\ref{fig:persistent-current-gen3}.
+We note that, the periodicity of the persistent current as a function of the magnetic flux also increases as we increase the value of $\lambda$.
+This is because of the hierarchical nature of the magnetic flux distribution in the system as a function of the hierarchy parameter $\lambda$.

 It is to be noted that, in principle, one could study these properties for any other higher generation SPG fractal structures.
 We predict that, our results will be qualitatively retained for those cases also.
 However, from the experimental point-of-view, one cannot go beyond certain system size in the real-life laboratory when it comes to fabricating such complex fractal geometries.